Local public officials perform regular inspections to ensure business meet health and safety standards.

 1. Retail Food Establishments

-Retail food establishment inspections are critical to ensure that restaurants and food vendors (both permanent and temporary) prepare food in a safe and sanitary measure.
+Retail food establishment inspections are critical to ensure that restaurants and food vendors prepare food in a safe and sanitary measure.

 2. Aquatic Facilities Like Pools and Spas

-Pools, water parks, and any facilities that utilize water need to be constructed in a safe manner and meet specific requirements for keeping water clean and preventing the spread of infectious diseases to receive and maintain a recreational swimming pool license.
+Pools, water parks, and any facilities that utilize water need to be constructed in a safe manner and meet specific requirements for keeping water safe to use and preventing the spread of disease.

 3. Hospitals and Nursing Home Facilities